Teach in Israel for a year, and be amazed at what you learn along the way

 WILL I HAVE DAYS OFF AND VACATION?

-Fellows are committed to working 25 hours and at least 4 days a week.
+Fellows are committed to working at least 4 days a week.
 You will get all school and Israeli holidays off (there are many!).
-If you need to take off additional days beyond the school holidays, you will need to obtain special permission.
-You will also get 15 sick days (no more than 3 per month and doctor’s notes are required).
-If you need to take a sick day, you will have to notify your city coordinator the day before.
+If you need to take off additional days beyond the school holidays, you will need to obtain special permission – and it’s possible this could affect your stipend.
+You will also get up to 15 sick days (no more than 3 per month and doctor’s notes are required).
+If you need to take a sick day, you will have to notify your city coordinator the day before and obtain a doctor’s note.
 If, for family reasons or medical reasons, a Fellow needs to go abroad and be absent from school, special permission is required and relevant documentation will be necessary.
+Note that this may affect your stipend and grant.
 Just like in any job, deviation from allowed number of vacation and sick days may be cause for program participation to come under review.

 WHAT TRAINING WILL I RECEIVE?